iROCKBUNNY/py-filename/README.md

 ### `myfile.py`: core functions
 1. myfile.**searchByExt(***rootpath*, *ext***)**
-Find files in `rootpath` with a certain file extentison of `ext`, obtain their file paths, and store those file paths into a `list`.
+Find files in `rootpath` with a certain file extentison of `ext`, obtain their file paths, store those file paths into a `list`, and return it.

 2. myfile.**modifyPrefix(***filelist*, *oldPrefix=''*, *newPrefix=''***)**
 For the files listed in `filelist`, change their file name prefix from `oldPrefix` to `newPrefix`.